What I Watched: 2025

 Arcane (2021) on

 The world is a crazy mix of steampunk and magic-powered Victorian industrialism and I want to know more about it.
 Moreover, this is a beautiful series.
 From the backgrounds to the striking character designs to the stylish animations, it all fits together.
 More than once I thought “this is a beautiful shot”.
 Much like Spider-Man: Into the Spider-Verse, it leverages the possibilities of animation and uses them to push boundaries.
-Apparently, Arcane was the most expensive animated series ever made, and it shows. - X-Men ’97:
+Apparently, Arcane was the most expensive animated series ever made, and it shows. - X-Men ’97, Season 1:

 You could argue that X-Men ’97 is a nostalgia-fueled exercise in content-production by Disney+/Marvel.
 And you might be right!
 It’s a direct continuation of the X-Men animated series that ended in 1997 — hence the name.